 Enter the u-pick farms.
 Oregon Trail Pioneers used to call Mt.
 Hood Territory “The Promised Land”, and with fertile soils, rolling hills and less congestion than the more popular u-pick areas (rhymes with “Mauvie Island”), our valley offers a mecca of fruit, produce and flowers ready to be harvested by you!

 Looking to pick your traditional blueberries or raspberries?
-Head to Morning Shade Farm, or Nodaway Blues Blueberry Farm.
+Head to Morning Shade Farm.
 Are you a tomato fan?
 Hartnell Farms is a family owned farm since the early 1900s and offers over 100 varieties of tomatoes from cherries to heirlooms.
 There’s also plenty of seasonal lavender farms as well as fresh cut tulip and dahlia locations that offer picture worthy landscapes and flowers that will ensure a second date or better yet, an emphatic “yes!” to a marriage proposal.*

-So in closing, keep on supporting your local grocers, but occasionally for a fun-filled day full of memories, fun and blueberries the size of shooter marbles, head out to “The Promised Land” and treat yourself to the “fruits of your labor”.
+So in closing, keep on supporting your local grocers, but occasionally for a fun-filled day full of memories and blueberries the size of shooter marbles, treat yourself to the “fruits of your labor.”
 Or produce.
 Or Christmas trees.
 You get the idea.